KalaayPT/Profit-Taker-Guide/beginner/creating-builds.md

 - The Charge isn’t all or nothing, Corvas’s stats linearly scale from uncharged to charged stats as you charge it.
 - When used with Volt shield, Corvas is the fastest Archgun for rivenless solo runs, as with Damage Bless it can oneshot Profit-Taker legs if you charge it to slightly over half.
 When used without Volt shield, a slower build is required making Corvas slightly slower than Heavy Weapon.
 - Can oneshot legs on frames other than Volt with only a moderately good Riven, making it ideal for said frames.
-- Unlike most Archguns, the Corvas is a hitscan weapon, meaning shots hit immediately after firing
+- Unlike most Archguns, the Corvas is a hitscan weapon, meaning shots hit immediately after firing.
 - With additional damage from Volt’s Shields, it is possible, though extremely rare, to oneshot two legs at a time with a single shot due to bullet spread.

 Cons: